MarshallAsch/ns3-action/README.md

 $ docker build --build-arg NS3_VERSION=3.33 marshallasch/ns3 .
 ```

-The only potential shortcoming of that is if there are different system dependancyies needed for different
+The only potential shortcoming of that is if there are different system dependencies needed for different
 versions of ns3, although it _should_ be fine.

 One thing to note about this container is that it does not support any visualization, python bindings, tests,